SalimSalimi/NodeJS-Course/README.md

 #### Delete data
 To delete a row on a table, it's the same logic with the update.
 Instead of calling `Product.save()`, we just call `Product.destroy()` on the product returned by the query.

+### Associations
+To create associations between table, Sequelize a bunch of useful methods that can create those associations for us.
+The method `belongsTo` called on a Model creates an association of one-to-many, also `hasMany()` do the same thing.
+We can add constraints to `belongsTo` by creating an object that has a property `constraints: true`.
+We can express constraints like `onDelete: 'Cascade`.

+Example of user having many products: `Product.belongsTo(User, { constraint: true, onDelete: 'CASCADE'});` OR `User.hasMany(Product)`.

+## Notes

+When updating a new model, we should add an object `force: true` in `sync()` to update the tables schema.
+It will delete all the tables and the data on the database.

 # Side notes

 - **include-EJS**: On EJS, if we include a template that uses a variable, this include is used inside a block (for-loop for example).
 We can pass that variable to the include like this: `<%- include('file', {value: variable})%>`